FEUP-LDTS-2021/ldts-repository-g608/README.md

 ## Game Description

-Our game is based on a game called Pacman, originally created by ®NAMCO, the player is running to get pellets in a maze while ghosts are chasing him.
-If he gets all the pellets, he wins and if the ghosts catches him he loses.
-The player can eat a special pelllet that works like a powerup and lets the player eat the ghosts to earn extra points and facilitate catching all the pellets.
+Our game is based on a game called Pacman, originally created by ®NAMCO.
+Basically, the player is running to get all pellets in a maze while ghosts are chasing him.
+He wins when there is no more pellet left.
+If a ghost catches him, he loses.

 This project was developed by Vinícius Macedo Corrêa (up202001417@fe.up.pt), André Morais (up202005303@edu.fe.up.pt) and Carlota Leite (up202005428@edu.fe.up.pt) for LDTS 2021-22.